AhmedAlmaghz/pytorch/docs/source/jit_language_reference.rst

         def __init__(self, z):
             super().__init__()
-            # If `z` is None, its type cannot be inferred, so it must
+            # If `z` is None، its type cannot be inferred، so it must
             # be specified (above)
             self.z = z